NathanLands/nathanlands.github.io/_posts/2014-3-3-Hello-World.md

 # Blockai

 ## TL;DR Story
-* We launched [QuickCoin](http://www.quickcoin.co) late last May as an experiment in making bitcoin simple and spread it around the world.
-It was the first bitcoin wallet with identity.
+* We launched [QuickCoin](http://www.quickcoin.co) late last May to make bitcoin simple and spread it around the world.
+It was the first bitcoin wallet with identity, using the Facebook API.
 * It was loved for a brief point in time, then died a horrible death.
 * We've silently been building our next product -- with the potential to revolutionize publishing and digital ownership.